Before we start setting up a free SSL in WordPress, it’s essential to know that what is SSL, what does it mean, and Why is it so important?

 Having an SSL certificate will create a positive impression of your brand among your users and audience.

-Moreover, Your users will feel safe and secure when they land on your website and if you require users to log in or accept payments on your website then they wouldn’t hesitate to input their important information if SSL is enabled on your website.
+Moreover, your users will feel safe and secure when they land on your website, and if you require users to log in or accept payments on your website, they won’t hesitate to input their important information if SSL is enabled on your website.

-But if your website is not using SSL, then the popular web browsers like Google Chrome and Opera will show “Not Secure” at the start of your website address in the address bar, and you might lose a customer.
+But if your website is not using the SSL, then the popular web browsers like Google Chrome and Opera will show “Not Secure” at the start of your website address in the address bar, and you might lose a customer.

-Due to the high demand for SSL, almost all popular web hosts started providing SSL certificate for free as part of their services.
+Due to the high demand for SSL, almost all popular web hosts started providing SSL certificates for free as part of their services.